-An owner in relation to any dwelling is a person who satisfies the following conditions:
+An owner is a person who satisfies the following conditions:

-a) That they have a material interest in the whole or any part of the dwelling; and
+a) they have a material interest in the whole or any part of the dwelling; and

 What happens if a tenant moves out before the end of their tenancy agreement?

-A tenant with a fixed-term tenancy for six months or more holds a material interest as defined above, and if they move out before the end of the fixed term, they are liable for unoccupied charges until their tenancy end-date.
-However, a tenant on a periodic or rolling tenancy does not have a material interest as defined above, therefore cannot be held liable for any unoccupied charge due.
+A tenant with a fixed-term tenancy for 6 months or more who moves out before the end of the fixed term, will become liable for unoccupied charges until their tenancy end-date.
+However, a tenant on a periodic or rolling tenancy cannot be held liable for any unoccupied charge due.